 The morning session of the summit featured short reports by the researchers and study supporters, including callers in Colorado, California and Hawaii.
 The afternoon session featured working sessions with the “University Team” and breakout sessions for special interest groups in the banking, collections, insurance, philanthropy, medical care, and data technology.

 “Nearly 40 percent American households with annual incomes below $50,000 report problems paying medical bills,” said Wes Yin, Associate Professor of Public Policy at UCLA.
-To understand its impact, the team will use “a randomized control methodology to study the impacts of medical debt abolishment.”
+To understand its impact, the team will use “a randomized control methodology to study the impacts of medical debt abolishment.

-According to Neale Mahoney, Assistant Professor of Economics at University of Chicago, “We are hoping to identify which types of household benefit the most from medical debt relief, so medical debt forgiveness can get the highest bang-for-the-buck.”
+According to Neale Mahoney, Assistant Professor of Economics at University of Chicago, “We are hoping to identify which types of household benefit the most from medical debt relief, so medical debt relief can get the highest bang-for-the-buck.”

 “Our research hopes to bring the issue of consumer medical debt into the spotlight by precisely measuring its consequences for debtors,” said Francis Wong from UC/Berkeley.
 “We hope our work will eventually inform policy to improve the way the healthcare system manages patient financial care.”

-“By studying how the relief of the medical debt burden affect people’s finances, include their ability to pay off student and auto loans and credit card and mortgage debt”, said Ray Kluender, a PhD candidate at MIT, “we hope to better understand whether the forgiveness of debt (medical debt in particular) can help spring people out of debt traps and avoid bankruptcy.”
+“By studying how the relief of the medical debt burden affect people’s finances, include their ability to pay off student and auto loans and credit card and mortgage debt”, said Ray Kluender, a PhD candidate at MIT, “we hope to better understand whether the relief of debt (medical debt in particular) can help spring people out of debt traps and avoid bankruptcy.”

 RIP Medical Debt has already attracted public attention for its unique charity work.

-RIP was featured in June 2016 on HBO’s Last Week Tonight with John Oliver when the host used the charity to forgive almost $15 million in medical debt for about 9,000 American.
+RIP was featured in June 2016 on HBO’s Last Week Tonight with John Oliver when the host used the charity to relieve almost $15 million in medical debt for about 9,000 American.
 Earlier in June 2017, RIP forgave $2.6 million in medical debt for the Minnesota Nurses Association and another $5 million in medical debt nationwide, identified by TheNumber, including $2 million in debt owed by veterans and active-duty military.